10 Reasons Why EarthShips Are F!#%ing Awesome

 The most brilliant piece of engineering in the Earthship is their ability to sustain comfortable temperatures year round.
 Even in freezing cold or blistering hot climates, Earthships constantly hover around 70° Fahrenheight (22° Celsius).

 This phenomenon results from the solar heat being absorbed and stored by ‘thermal mass’ — or tires filled with dirt, which make up the structure of the Earthship.
-The thermal mass acts as a heat sink, releasing or absorbing heat it when the interior cools and heats up, respectively.
+The thermal mass acts as a heat sink, releasing or absorbing heat when the interior cools and heats up, respectively.

 The large greenhouse windows at the front of the house always face south to allow the sun to heat up the thermal mass throughout the daytime.